 Whatever type of images you do choose, always opt for a clean layout that keeps your primary call to action front and center.

 While images add to the effectiveness of an email, you need to keep in mind that many email providers actually require the recipient to right-click to download them.
 Your recipient should be able to understand the purpose of the email based on copy alone — because your images, no matter how beautiful, might be suppressed until downloaded by the user.

-By this point in your email creation process, you have set an expectation and made a promise, communicated directly with your subscriber and planted ideas of how your products/services can help them.
+By this point in your email creation process, you have set an expectation and made a promise, communicated directly with your subscriber, and planted ideas of how your products/services can help them.

 Now is where you will prove to them why they should choose your business (vs. another).
-You can do this by explaining how your product or service works, including a customer testimonial at the footer of your email or by describing results.
+You can do this by explaining how your product or service works, including a customer testimonial at the footer of your email, or by describing the results.
 Also, make sure to include links to your website and social media profiles to build your brand credibility.

 You should also always include links back to your website and social media profiles in your email, to build your brand credibility.